jiten-gogoi31/Oracle-Database-Scripts/README.md

 # AWS RDS Oracle-Database-Scripts
-Scripts to Manage the Database
+Scripts to Manage the AWS Oracle RDS Database.

 -- Below are some commands/syntaxes which would be useful in your daily life